 George Mills and Romell Glave claim GB’s first medals at European Championships

-Mills finished behind world champion Jakob Ingebrigtsen before Glave secured a medal on his debut appearance at a major senior championship.
+Mills took silver in the 5,000m before Glave secured a 100m bronze medal on his debut appearance at a major senior championship

 George Mills claimed Great Britain’s first medal at the European Athletics Championships with silver in the 5,000 metres, before Romell Glave won 100m bronze in Rome.